10-Minute Chickpea Salad Wraps (Easy To Make + High Protein)

 For the chickpea salad

-- 1 can of cooked chickpeas rinsed and drained
+- 14 ounces (400 g) canned chickpeas rinsed and drained

 - 1 small red onion roughly chopped